• About

 Traveling with little ones might seem daunting at first glance, but trust me, the benefits far outweigh the challenges.

 I can already hear the collective gasps and raised eyebrows.
 Traveling with little ones might seem daunting at first glance, but trust me, the benefits far outweigh the challenges.
-So let’s talk about why it’s worth it and how to make it a fun and enjoyable experience for yourself AND your kiddos!

-Portrait of three kids smiling and laughing in Paris by Katie Donnelly Photography
+Travel with kids portrait of three kids smiling and laughing in Paris by Katie Donnelly Photography

 First and foremost, traveling with your kids is a golden opportunity for family bonding in new places.